 To view execution logs:

-The execution log becomes valuable in particular during debugging of time-dependent triggers or for other types of automated programs that operate in the background.
+The execution log becomes valuable particularly during debugging of time-dependent triggers or for other types of automated programs that operate in the background.

 Advanced Debugging Features